Despite being a built up city, there are plenty of opportunities for Hong Kong bird watching in and around our metropolis.

 Although the aviary is very small, the resident birds are unusual and you can get a really good look at them.
 In addition to the aviary there is a flamingo pond within the park.
 There is also a small museum called the Hong Kong Heritage Discovery Centre.
-It’s a great place to get out of the heat and the loos are nicer than elsewhere in the park.
+The Discovery Centre is small, but interesting and it’s a great place to escape from the heat and humidity for a short while.
+Also, the loos are nicer than elsewhere in the park.

 This 3000 square foot aviary has recently reopened after being refurbished late 2018/early 2019.
 Entrance is free.
 You can walk on raised wooden walkways up in the tree canopy.
 Free walking tours are available, click here for up to date information.
 The aviary is inside Hong Kong park which also boasts a pretty koi filled lake, the Museum of Tea Ware and a viewing tower you can climb and a nice play area for kids.

 The Bird Garden, also known as the Bird market in Mongkok is where birds are bought and sold as domestic pets.
 Find out more about the market and all of Mongkok’s other interesting markets here.
-Admittedly, many consider keeping birds in cages cruel.
-Nevertheless, you can get a really close look at the birds and indeed some of the creepy crawlies that they like to eat.
+You can get a really close look at the birds and indeed some of the creepy crawlies that they like to eat.
 Children are pretty fascinated by the bird garden and it’s a regular stop on our family friendly walking tours of the Mongkok area.

-Throughout Hong Kong large brown kites can be spotted both over the ocean and circling above high rises.
+Throughout Hong Kong large brown kites (we’re talking birds, not the manmade items) can be spotted both over the ocean and circling above high rises.
 It’s impressive watching them swoop down to the water to try and catch a fish.

 If you’re a bird watching enthusiast, the most comprehensive Hong Kong birding book we’ve found in English is A Naturalist’s Guide to the Birds of Hong Kong by Ray Tipper.
 Available in select bookstores in Hong Kong or on Amazon.